dbera/Petri-net-Analysis-Tools/README.md

 # PnAT : Tools for Analysis and Visualization of Petri nets

 PnAT is a set of tools to analyze and visualize Petri nets and and its reachability graph.
-It is an implementation of the ideas around a component-based framework presented in (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.864.7243&rep=rep1&type=pdf).
-PnAT works well with [Yasper] (www.yasper.org), a modeling and simulation tool for Petri nets.
+It works well with [Yasper] (www.yasper.org), a modeling and simulation tool for Petri nets.
 The idea is that a user defines a Petri net model in Yasper and then uses PnAT in conjunction to analyze structural and behavioral properties.
 Some properties such as OPN, leg and choice properties are specific for models describing communicating component-based system.
 Such models can be described in Yasper using the subnet concept and interpreting reference places as interface places of a component.
 Beware that subnets more than one level deep are uninterpreted.

 When you download PnAT, you will find two executable JAR files, namely